jwdevantier/gcgen/docs/reference/snippets/index.rst

 Snippets are functions taking three arguments:

-#. :ref:`emitter <sec-ref-emitter>` - this is used to generate output in the file calling the snippet
+#. :ref:`section <sec-ref-section>` - this is used to generate output in the file calling the snippet
 #. a :ref:`scope <sec-ref-scope>` - this is populated both by :ref:`gcgen <sec-ref-gcgen-file>` files and preceding snippets in the same file.
 #. a ``Json`` value - snippets may receive an argument, which must be a valid Json value.
 The value is ``None`` if no argument was given or ``null`` was passed.